Manish-M2018/Manish-M2018/README.md

 - :man: IEEE Execom member
 - :octocat: Android app developer at [MSRIT Connect](https://play.google.com/store/apps/details?id=msrit.msritconnect.com.msritconnect&hl=en) (5K+ users of the app)
 - :robot: AI-based research internship with Samsung Research Institute - Bangalore

-### Currently working on:

-Leading a team of 10 members for the task of identification of vulnerabilities in the Critical Information Infrastructure of the country at [NCIIPC](https://www.nciipc.gov.in/)
+- :guardsman: Led a team of 10 members for the task of identification of vulnerabilities in the Critical Information Infrastructure of the country at [NCIIPC](https://www.nciipc.gov.in/)